civo/cli/README.md

 - [License](#license)

 ## Set-up
-Civo CLI is built with Go and distributed as binary files, downloadable for multiple operating systems and downloadable from https://github.com/civo/cli/releases.
+Civo CLI is built with Go and distributed as binary files, available for multiple operating systems and downloadable from https://github.com/civo/cli/releases.

 If you have a Mac, you can install it using [Homebrew](https://brew.sh):